brycewray/hugo-site/content/posts/2019/10/picture-perfect.md

 [^gatsbyImage]: Indeed, this functionality was a key to keeping me trying to convert to Gatsby despite my [various](/posts/2019/07/why-staying-with-hugo/) [troubles](/posts/2019/09/why-left-hugo-eleventy/) in doing so.

-Hugo doesn't do either of these out of the box, but you can add to your Hugo site an excellent external JavaScript tool called [**lazysizes**](https://github.com/aFarkas/lazysizes), which---especially if used with its optional plugins---offers many of the same capabilities.
+Hugo doesn't do either of these out of the box, but you can add to your Hugo site an excellent external JavaScript tool called [**lazysizes**](https://github.com/aFarkas/lazysizes), which --- especially if used with its optional plugins --- offers many of the same capabilities.
 In fact, if your SSG is anything besides Gatsby or Gridsome, I'd highly recommend using lazysizes to make the best of your images.

 ## Can't I just pre-optimize?